Europeans had started coming to India to trade at the end of the 15th century – a generation before the first Mughal emperor had begun to rule.

 A Great Rebellion and its aftermath

 By 1849 the British controlled the whole of the subcontinent.
 Within less than a decade they almost lost it again.
 In 1857 a great rebellion broke out, first as a mutiny amongst Indian troops in the army but soon spreading to the civilian population as well.
 Bitter fighting ended in the collapse of the rebellion, but the British had been badly shaken by the experience.
 This led to major reforms.
-Hitherto, the anachronistic situation had been allowed to continue whereby the East india Company ran British interests in India.
+Hitherto, the anachronistic situation had been allowed to continue whereby the East India Company ran British interests in India.
 Although this was under the supervision of the British parliament, the Company was blamed for allowing the rebellion to break out, and its rule of India was formally terminated in 1858.
-In the process, the Moghul Empire was also formally ended.
+In the process, the Mughal Empire was also formally ended.
 Parliament took direct control over India, and began to build up an efficient administration of the subcontinent.

 British rule in India lasted for almost another century, and came to an end in 1947.
 In that year the independent nations of India and Pakistan (divided into West Pakistan and East Pakistan) came into existence.